-On 21 November 2018, the New South Wales Parliament passed the Building and Construction Industry Security of Payment Amendment Act 2018 (NSW) (Amendment Act) which means amendments will soon come into effect.
+On 21 November 2018, the New South Wales Parliament passed the Building and Construction Industry Security of Payment Amendment Act 2018 (NSW) (Amendment Act) which means amendments will commence on the 21st of October 2019.

 The major changes to be implemented by the Amendment Act are that: